-The plot concerns a young woman who arrives at her grandmother's house, which used to be a funeral home, to help her turn the place into a bed-and-breakfast inn.
+The plot concerns a young woman named Heather (played by Lesleh Donaldson) who arrives at her grandmother's house, which used to be a funeral home, to help her turn the place into a bed-and-breakfast inn.
 After they open, however, guests begin disappearing or turning up dead.

 This film contains examples of the following tropes:

 - Asshole Victim: Mr. Browning and his mistress who are drunken, rude and meet their deserved end thanks to the killer.

 - Ax-Crazy: Mrs. Chalmers who caught her husband with another woman and killed them both.
 Unable to handle the fact that her husband is no more, she preserved her husband and developed a murderous personality to boot.

 - Creepy Basement: Very creepy.
 Apt considering the bed-and-breakfast inn was previously a funeral parlour.

 - Dead All Along: Mr. Chalmers much like Mother.

 - Evil-Detecting Dog: The cat in this instance who is constantly bothering poor Heather but actually is going after what's in the basement.

 - Gorn: Averted.
 There are a couple of brutal kills but it's so poorly lit you couldn't see the red stuff at all.